darklang/docs/docs/packages.md

 ## Overview

 Dark's alpha package manager allows re-using Dark functions from other users or canvases.
 Today, only Dark employees can add functions to the package manager.
 Packages are named by the creator, package, function, and version and are accessible via autocomplete.
+The package manager today is intended for connections to third party services and APIs.

 In the future, packages will be imported vs. being continually accessible, and community members will be able to contribute directly.
 If you would like to request or contribute a package today, please reach out via Slack.